rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-fun-fun-function.md

 emoji: 🤓
 ---

-If you are kind of a n00b programmer like me, you&rsquo;ve got to check out the [funfunfunction][fun-fun-function] YouTube channel.
+If you are kind of a n00b programmer like me, you've got to check out the [funfunfunction][fun-fun-function] YouTube channel.

 **Protip: watch his videos in order!** The videos will make the most sense when you watch them sequentially.

 I love how he breaks down the underlying principles that power a lot of modern JavaScript libraries and frameworks.
-If you don&rsquo;t have a rigorous computer science background, this sort of thing is very useful.
+If you don't have a rigorous computer science background, this sort of thing is very useful.

-Here&rsquo;s one of my favourites:
+Here's one of my favourites:
 <div class="video">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/OnCeaJdd_sY" frameborder="0" allowfullscreen></iframe>
 </div>